Online

 Prerequisite knowledge

 You should have sufficient knowledge on concepts and methodologies related to plant biology, such as genetics, plant physiology and molecular biology.
 Principles of plant breeding and knowledge of molecular markers are especially important.
-If you lack certain knowledge or skills listed above, you can follow the online course Principles of Plant Breeding and/or Markers in Quantitative Genetics & Plant Breeding first.
+If you lack certain knowledge or skills listed above, you can follow the online master's course Principles of Plant Breeding and/or Markers in Quantitative Genetics & Plant Breeding first.

 Examination

-The date of examination is 19-10-2023 (19 October 2023) from 08:30 - 22:00 (Amsterdam Time Zone).
+The date of examination is 24-10-2024 (24 October 2024) from 08:30 - 22:00 (Amsterdam Time Zone).
 The duration of an exam is 3 hours.
-The resit will be scheduled in the week of 5 February 2024.

 Certificate